-11.8 Charging/Impound
+14.13 Charging/Impound

+All battery enclosures per Reg.
+8.4 must be removed from the solar car and kept overnight in an impound box/container that will be secured by the Observer.
+Headquarters should be appraised of special issues for impound.

+14.13.A Charging

+All solar cars may begin the Track Event with a fully charged battery pack.
+Once the Track Event begins, charging may only occur using the solar car's array in designated charging areas.

+- 14.13.A.1 Charging from other sources will result in a penalty associated with Official FSGP laps completed to that point, reference Reg.
+15.4.J. - 14.13.A.2 All charging of solar car batteries shall be monitored by a team member.
+Unattended charging of the solar car batteries is strictly prohibited. - 14.13.A.3 A charging area will be provided for the teams.
+Internal combustion generators will not be permitted within the charging area.
+Only solar car charging may occur within this designated area.

+14.13.B Impounding

-- 11.8.A Charging: All solar cars may begin the Track Event with a fully charged battery pack.
-Once the Track Event begins, charging may only occur using the solar car's array in designated charging areas. - 11.8.A.1 Charging from other sources will result in a penalty associated with Official Qualifying and FSGP laps completed to that point, ref Reg.11.12.H.8. - 11.8.B Impound: All registered and sealed batteries must be removed from the solar car and kept overnight in battery boxes/containers that will be secured by ASC Headquarters.
-Batteries must be impounded by 8:00 PM each evening and will be released from impound at 7:00 am the following morning. - 11.8.B.1 Failure to impound batteries will result a penalty associated with Official Qualifying and FSGP laps completed to that point, ref Reg.11.12.H.8.
+All registered and sealed batteries must be removed from the solar car and kept overnight in the teams impound boxes/containers that was inspected during scrutineering and will be secured by FSGP Headquarters.
+Batteries must be impounded by 8:00 pm each evening and will be released from impound at 7:00 am the following morning.

+14.13.B.1 Failure to impound batteries will result a penalty associated with Official FSGP laps completed to that point, reference Reg.
+15.4.M.

-11.9 Driving Procedures
+14.14 Driving Procedures